swiftlang/swift-book/TSPL.docc/ReferenceManual/Expressions.md

   the `repeat` operator must appear first.
   (So `repeat try each foo` or `repeat each try foo`)

-- All of the `each` expressions in a parameter-pack expression must expand packs that have the same number of types.
+- All of the `each` expressions in a pattern expression must expand packs that have the same number of types.

 - In a function declaration,